dZev1/OpenGL3DRenderer/README.md

 # OpenGL 3D Renderer
-Trying to make a basic 3D Shape Renderer in OpenGL.
+Following [THIS](https://www.youtube.com/playlist?list=PLysLvOneEETPlOI_PI4mJnocqIpr2cSHS) tutorial series in how to use OpenGL.
+Learning the basics so I can make more complex things in the future :)